gabrijob/DM_proj/README.md

 ## Question: Do tasks with low priority have a higher probability of being evicted?

 For this analysis we will use the _task events_ file.
-We are interested in computing the probability of a given task event to be an
-**eviction event**, in relation to its _priority_.
+We are interested in computing the probability of a given task event to be an **eviction event**, in relation to its task's _priority_.
 That is, in relation to the priority of the job for which this given task belongs to.
-Indeed, the priority of a job determines the priority of its tasks.
-In other words, all tasks related to a job will have the same priority.
+Indeed, as the [documentation](https://drive.google.com/open?id=0B5g07T_gRDg9Z0lsSTEtTWtpOW8&authuser=0) explains, the priority of a job normally determines the priority of its tasks.
+In other words, all tasks related to a job should have the same priority.

-In terms of transformations on our __RDD__, we intend to __map__ it into a new structure that ideally contains one entry for each different priority level that is present in the data set.
+In terms of transformations on our _RDD_, we intend to use Spark to _map_ it into a new structure that ideally contains one entry for each different priority level that is present in the data set.
 Each entry in this new structure will in turn contain two distinct pieces of information:

 * The probability of an **eviction event** for a task with this given priority.
 * The total number of **all the events** that happened to any task with the same parent Job.

-This is done because we consider the Probability of Eviction as the number of eviction events for any task belonging to a job divided by the number of the total of events for any task belonging to this same job.
+This is necessary because we consider the **Probability of Eviction** as the _number of eviction events for any task belonging to a job divided by the number of the total of events for any task belonging to this same job_.
 The task indexes individually don't have a great importance because the average would remain the same for the Job as a whole.

 To achieve this organization, each entry (task event) in the inital _RDD_ will be eventually mapped to the following shape: